BOOM is an independent digital journalism initiative with a mission to fight misinformation and make the internet safer.

 BOOM is committed to debunking fake news on a real-time basis.
 We acknowledge that sometimes we might get it wrong.
 When we do go wrong, we do not shy away from our mistakes but correct our story promptly and inform our readers about the correction.
 Stories that have been corrected contain an advisory.
 BOOM is active on social media platforms such as Twitter and Facebook.
 We are open to constructive feedback and criticism.

-Govindraj Ethiraj is a television & print journalist and also Founder of FactChecker.in, India’s first dedicated policy and data Fact Check initiative.
-He also anchors seasonal shows on Indian news television – the current one being the weekly `Policy Watch’ on public service broadcaster Rajya Sabha or RS TV.
-And most recent being BottomLine on Headlines Today – and writes for newspapers like Business Standard.
+Govindraj Ethiraj is a television & print journalist and also Founder of IndiaSpend & FactChecker.in, data journalism and fact check initiatives.
+He also anchors seasonal shows on Indian news television – recent ones being Aegons of Business on BloombergQuint and `Policy Watch’ on public service broadcaster Rajya Sabha or RS TV.

-Previously, he was Founder-Editor in Chief of Bloomberg TV India, a 24-hours business news service launched out of Mumbai in 2008 and a partnership between Bloomberg LLP and the UTV Group in India.
+Previously, he was Founder-Editor in Chief of Bloomberg TV India, a 24-hours business news service launched out of Mumbai in 2008.
 Prior to setting up Bloomberg TV India, he worked with Business Standard newspaper as Editor (New Media) with a specific mandate of integrating the newspaper’s news operations with its digital or web platform.
 He also spent around five years each with CNBC-TV18 & The Economic Times.
-He is a Fellow of The Aspen Institute, Colorado & a winner of the BMW Foundation Responsible Leadership Awards for 2014.
+He is a Fellow of The Aspen Institute, Colorado, a McNulty Prize Laureate 2018 & a winner of the BMW Foundation Responsible Leadership Awards for 2014.

-Jency Jacob is the Managing Editor of BOOM and has 17 years experience of working with some of the top brands across television and print networks in the country.
+Jency Jacob is the Managing Editor of BOOM and has worked with some of the top television and print networks in the country.
 At BOOM, Jency apart from providing editorial leadership to the team, also writes fact checks and opinion pieces on claims made by those in power and social media influencers.
 Jency is also the co-host of the weekly fact check show Fact Vs Fiction.

 Before joining BOOM, Jency was the Senior Editor at Business Standard’s Digital vertical and played a very important role in synergising the print and web operations and scale up the newsroom’s contribution to the web between 2013 to 2016.
-He has also spent over 8 years working in Mumbai as a city and business reporter and covered major stories in the first decade of this century.
+He has also worked in Mumbai as a city and business reporter and covered major stories in the first decade of this century.

 Krutika Kale is BOOM’s video producer and works on stories through intelligent use of images, text and video.
 She is also the producer of our flagship show Fact Vs Fiction.